NotNotTech/Raylib-CsLo/README.md

 1. clone/download the [github repository](https://github.com/NotNotTech/Raylib-CsLo)
 2. open `./Raylib-CsLo-DEV.sln` in Visual Studio 2022.
 3. build and run.
-   - the `Raylib-CsLo.Examples` project will run by default, and will run through all 100+ examples.
+   - the `Raylib-CsLo.Examples` project will run by default, and will run through all (aprox 120) examples.
-4. For a stand-alone example, see the [`./StandaloneExample` folder](https://github.com/NotNotTech/Raylib-CsLo/tree/main/StandaloneExample)
+4. For a stand-alone example that uses the Nuget Package, see the [`./StandaloneExample` folder](https://github.com/NotNotTech/Raylib-CsLo/tree/main/StandaloneExample)

 # Linux / OsX support
 Basic: Ubuntu 20.04 and OsX should work!
 Please try it out, (both Nuget package and sources should work).
 And please read [This Issue](https://github.com/NotNotTech/Raylib-CsLo/issues/1)